beyerdynamic Lagoon ANC Review

 Portability

-The Beyerdynamic Lagoon ANC sits at a somewhat odd price point that is slightly below those of the top-tier models, but is still high enough to be considered premium.
-These headphones sound just as good, and in some cases even better, than those top-tier models, the only sacrifice you make is in the quality of the active noise cancellation.
+The Lagoon ANC sits at a somewhat odd price point that is slightly below those of the top-tier models but is still high enough to be considered premium.
+These headphones sound just as good, and in some cases even better, than those top-tier models; the only sacrifice you make is the quality of the active noise cancellation.
 Therefore, if all you're looking for is premium sound quality and you don't care about premium noise cancellation, these headphones provide a relatively good value per dollar.
-However, since these headphones are already quite costly many people shopping in this price range would likely prefer to spend a bit more on one of the top-tier models from Bose or Sony.
+Offering premium sound quality for slightly less than the competition, the beyerdynamic Lagoon ANC is a great choice for audiophiles.
+However, its titular active noise cancellation can't quite compare with that of the other premium models on the market.